Ondrysak/ondrysak.github.io/content/posts/butter_chicken.md

 ![Almost like tandoor](/images/bake_chicken.png)

-Preheat the broiler and line an expansive baking sheet with foil.
-Arrange the marinated chicken on the sheet, crowning it with a touch of butter.
+Preheat the broiler and the marinated chicken on the sheet, crowning it with a touch of butter.
 Broil with vigilant attention until the chicken achieves a tantalizing char and thorough doneness, approximately 15 minutes.
 Allow the charred chicken to cool briefly.

 ## Crafting the Sauce
 Meticulously dice two onions and sauté them in butter until they attain a sumptuous golden brown hue.
 Introduce a hint of minced garlic and a touch of garam masala, allowing the flavors to harmonize briefly.
 Incorporate a can of crushed tomatoes and allow the mixture to simmer to perfection.
 Employ a hand blender to transform this medley into a lusciously smooth sauce, adjusting the seasoning with salt and pepper to achieve an ideal balance.